iBridges-for-iRODS/ibridges-servers-uu/README.md

-# iBridges iRODS environment templates for UU YoDa servers
+# iRODS environments for Utrecht University YoDa servers

 This repository can be used to create an iRODS environment json that is needed to connect to the Utrecht University YoDa servers.